kdm-kev-NTNU/kdm-kev-NTNU/README.md

 ## 📌 Experience & Projects

+- **📚 Content Student Assistant @ Engage Resource Hub (NTNU)** *(06/2025 – Present)*
+  - Managing and publishing **educational content** for a cross-program resource platform.
+  - Supporting **feature development** and assisting with **technical and design improvements**.
+  - Collaborating with multiple study programs to make digital resources accessible and user-friendly.

-- **💼 Student Assistant @ NTNU (Programming, Numerics, and Security - INGT1002)**
+- **💼 Student Assistant @ NTNU (Programming, Numerics, and Security - INGT1002)** *(08/2025 – Present)*
-  - Supported students with Python programming, numerical computations, and ICT security fundamentals.
+  - Supporting students with Python programming, numerical computations, and ICT security fundamentals.
-  - Helped design and evaluate weekly exercises and final assessments.
+  - Assisting with the design and evaluation of weekly exercises and final assessments.
+  - Providing guidance to help students apply programming and numerical methods to real-world engineering problems.

 - **🌐 Krisefikser.app (Fullstack Project)**
   - Developed a **crisis preparedness platform** for Norway using **Spring Boot backend** + **Vue.js frontend**.